Dotxcommunity/Temporary-Seduction-Attack/README.md

 # Temporary Seduction Attack(TSA) Used for:

-• Temporary Seduction Attack - All Social Media Account H@cking : Coming Soon...
+• Temporary Seduction Attack - All Social Media Account H@cking : https://t.me/c/1985947328/92

-• Temporary Seduction Attack - Instagram Account H@king         :  Coming Soon...

-• Temporary Seduction Attack -  Android Mobile H@king           : Coming Soon...

 • And many more